parkzhong/parkzhong/README.md

     "currently":  "Exploring new technologies every day",
     "interests":  ["🏀 Basketball", "⚽ Football", "🎮 Valorant", "🕹️ eFootball"],
     "goal":       "Build something meaningful",

-}
+    "I prompt engineer a lot but I'm also trying to learn how to code without using AI" }
 ```